Donnacona: Cartier's second voyage

-Jacques Cartier's second voyage began 19 May 1535 with Domagaya and Taignoagny as guides.
+Jacques Cartier's voyage began 19 May 1535 with Domagaya and Taignoagny as guides.
 They showed Cartier the entrance to the St. Lawrence River, and piloted him upriver to L'Isle-aux-Coudres and on to Donnacona's capital, Stadacona.
 (Cartier gives Donnacona's title as Agohanna, an Iroquoian word for chief.)
 Also as part of this voyage, Cartier went further up the St. Lawrence to Hochelega, present-day Montreal, on 2 October 1535, without Domagaya and Taignoagny, who were stopped by the chief from going with him.

 As recorded in Cartier's journal, the French wintered in Canada.
 Relations between the St. Lawrence Iroquoian and French deteriorated over the winter.
 During the winter, twenty-five French sailors died of scurvy.
 In spring, Cartier intended to take the chief to France, so that he might personally tell the tale of a country further north, called the "Kingdom of Saguenay", said to be full of gold, rubies and other treasures.
 In May 1536, he kidnapped Chief Donnacona.
 It was an arduous trip down the St. Lawrence and a three-week Atlantic crossing.
 Donnacona and nine others from the tribe, including Domagaya and Taignoagny, arrived in Saint-Malo, France on 15 July 1536, concluding Cartier's second voyage.

 Donnacona was treated well in France, and looked after at the king's expense.
 Cartier promised to bring Donnacona back in 12 moons.
 Donnacona died in France around 1539.
 The presence of these First Nations visitors whetted the French appetite for New World exploration with their tales of a golden kingdom called "Saguenay".
 All but one of the other Iroquoians died, a little girl whose fate is unknown.

 Cartier returned to the new land in May 1541, on his third voyage, without any of those whom he had brought to France.
 That voyage lasted until his return in May 1542.

 A report of Cartier's second voyage was printed in France in 1545, and is today in the British Museum.
 Excerpts given here are taken from Burrage, using Richard Hakluyt's English translation published in 1589–1600.